sagemath/sagewiki_to_gh-2022-10-10/days110.md

-= Global Virtual SageDays 110 =
+= Global Virtual Sage Days 110 =

 An event for the SageMath user and developer community

 Talks will take place October 29-30 in various time zones.
 The schedule will be released soon.

 [[https://wiki.sagemath.org/Workshops|SageDays]] are gatherings of people interested in SageMath, from newcomers to contributors.
 Sage Days have been organized as local, regional, or international in-person meetings by a wide range of people around the globe.
-Because of the current global health crisis, SageDays110 will be a fully virtual event following [[days109|SageDays 109]].
+Because of the current global health crisis, Sage Days110 will be a fully virtual event following [[days109|SageDays 109]].

 <<TableOfContents>>